asuengineering/asu-divi/README.md

 ## Enhancements

+### Version 2.3

+- v2.3.0 updates the header and footer dependencies from ASU UTO to v4.10.
+(Was operating at 4.8 previously.)

 ### Version 2.2

 This release features more adjustments to the mobile menu which bring the theme into closer alignment with a typical site built with WebSpark.
 The main CSS file was also reorganized a bit for clarity.